 The opening tritone that heralds something new.

 Kids want to learn.
-And regardless of who I am demographically, as their music teacher, it is my task to teach them about music.
+And regardless of who I am demographically, as their music teacher, it is my task to teach them about music, and especially how the genres they loved developed.
 There's no guarantee that anyone else will.

 Anyway.
-Stories aside, if kids don't know about Jimi Hendrix and understand who he was and why he mattered, they need to know. point blank.
+Stories aside, if kids don't know about Jimi Hendrix and understand who he was and why he mattered, they need to know.
+No matter if they're music appreciation, elementary orchestra, or high school madrigal choir kids.

 “Purple Haze” - Jimi Hendrix